cgradeff/9Lives/README.md

 ### Functionality & MVPs:

 In 9Lives, users will be able to:
-- Start and restart the game
+- Start and end the game using a start and end button
 - Move the character around the forest using arrow keys
 - Pick up and drop items using the space bar